-- 1.1 Laura Tidwell in the opening vignette exhibited three traits of entrepreneurs previously discussed: self-belief, getting help and perseverance. - 1.1.1 This view of herself and her world, called cognition was ultimately converted into actions. - 1.2 There is no single profile of entrepreneurial behavior of entrepreneurial type. - 1.2.1 We have already looked at: - 1.2.1.1 Opportunity-driven and necessity-driven types; - 1.2.1.2 Corporate, social and independent focuses; and - 1.2.1.3 The four types of growth strategies they may pursue. - 1.2.2 There are many others ways just like there are many types of entrepreneur. - 1.3 Most successful entrepreneurs exhibit these five aspects of behavior the 5 P's
+- Laura Tidwell in the opening vignette exhibited three traits of entrepreneurs previously discussed: self-belief, getting help and perseverance. - This view of herself and her world, called cognition was ultimately converted into actions. - There is no single profile of entrepreneurial behavior of entrepreneurial type. - o We have already looked at: - Opportunity-driven and necessity-driven types; - Corporate, social and independent focuses; and - The four types of growth strategies they may pursue. - o There are many others ways just like there are many types of entrepreneur. - Most successful entrepreneurs exhibit these five aspects of behavior the 5 P's - Passion - Comes from active involvement. - Benefits include increasing commitment to the business and perseverance. - Passion is displayed: - Looking at challenges creatively - Persistent focus on the business - Absorption in the tasks and concerns of the business